Navigating The Australian Maternity System 1995

 Unnecessary episiotomy’s cut on beautifully stretching perineum’s?

-Remember one particularly odious doc literally shouting at me to go get it.
+Remember one particularly odious short-wearing- knee-high-socked-doc literally shouting at me to go get it.
 I did, blinking back tears of rage.
+Felt like abuse of the woman, and me.
+It was!

-(These days i’d be having words with anyone who spoke to me like that but back then felt powerless.
-My relatively junior status, the new country, the hierarchy, the fact that the woman herself was paying this doctor, meant I said nothing, internalized all, made plans to leave)
+(These days i’d be having words, but back then felt powerless.
+The new country, the hierarchy, the woman PAYING doctors for this care.
+I said nothing, internalized all, made plans to leave)

-And delivery of the placenta, i was used to active but CAREFUL management, hand resting GENTLY on the umbilicus after baby was born checking for signs of separation.
-These docs were often impatient, their maneuvers brutal causing unnecessary pain, firm massaging of the uterus, pulling too quickly on the cord, i could hardly look😣
+And delivery of the placenta, i was used to active but CAREFUL management, hand resting GENTLY on the umbilicus after the birth, checking for signs of separation.
+These docs were impatient, their maneuvers brutal causing unnecessary pain, smiling and talking while firmly massaging the uterus, pulling too quickly on the cord, i could hardly look😣

-What was I doing working here?
-This was awful.
+Why was I working here?
+This was awwwful.

-Glimmers of hope from a newer young obstetrician, a woman standing, leaning over the bed, baby imminent, he came into the room, didn’t bat an eyelid and gamely caught baby while she stood, his shoes and shirt soaked in liquor.
+Glimmers of hope from a newer young obstetrician.
+Woman standing, leaning over the bed, baby imminent.
+Into the room he came, read it, didn’t bat an eyelid, gamely caught baby while she stood, shoes and shirt soaked in liquor.

 Despite the lovely midwifery staff, after a year I couldn’t keep working in this place colluding with the obstetric practise.

-The local birth centre appealed too but lack of vacancies meant i ended up back where I said i’d never work, the original first – shift – in – Oz hospital, in a permanent birth-suite role.
+The local birth centre appealed too but no jobs at the time meant i ended up back where I said i’d never work, the original first – shift – in – Oz – hospital, in a permanent birth-suite role.

 From there three years (same hospital) as Clinical Midwife on a midwifery continuity of care (MCOC) team, a government funded pilot study